Elementary School Counselor

 For those of you new to the district or unfamiliar with my role, the position is essentially that of an elementary school social worker.

-Here's a quick summary of the counseling position beginning with annual programs:
+Here's a quick summary of the counseling position:

 Aside from these annual programs, other counseling responsibilities include:

-- New Student Support Group meets in September/October to warmly welcome new additions to the school.
+- A New Student Support Group meets in September/October to warmly welcome new additions to the school.

 - The school counselor is an annual guest presenter for 5th Grade Wellness Day on dealing with stress.
 Students and parent chaperones practice relaxation through guided imagery.